In-water Intervention Strategy

 The sole estimate found for efficacy of harvesting and skimming is the 2019 Florida pilot project (Page et al. 2020).
 Unfortunately, much of the cyanobacteria present in this study were subsurface, and there was little cyanotoxin (microcystin) detected.
-Most results were for nutrient removal: this method was quite effective in removing nitrogen and phosphorus which are mostly found in the cyanobacteria biomass.
+Most results were for nutrient removal, but this method was quite effective in removing nitrogen and phosphorus, which are mostly found in the cyanobacteria biomass.
 There were two major limitations for the technology, however: huge capital and operations and management costs, as well as very high energy demand.
-Page et al. (2020) argue that these costs could be reduced if the harvested biomass could then be converted to biofuels and sold, but that technology is still in development.
+Page et al. (2020) argued that these costs could be reduced if the harvested biomass could then be converted to biofuels and sold, but that technology is still in development.

 As both skimming and flotation cannot remove an entire bloom, the remaining populations could re-seed and cause additional blooms.
 For skimmed cyanobacteria without biofuel conversion, the collected material could be considered hazardous waste with associated costs for its disposal.
 Subsequent disposal of harvested biomass may be limited depending on cyanotoxin content of the collected biomass.

 Costs are relatively low for simple skimming and very high for surfactant-flotation-skimming-ozone treatment.
 Specific equipment for skimming or harvesting would be required, and some form of power would be needed.
 The relative costs below are for skimming only and surfactant-flotation-skimming-ozonation.
 If harvested biomass can be processed for commercial uses, net overall cost may be reduced.
 Whether funds recovered from the sale of the collected material are passed on to the lake manager to reduce their costs is unknown.

 Relative cost per growing season: Skimming and harvesting